 - Outreach Observing Award: Master (of Outreach, Stellar, and Master)

 A Go-To Telescope is defined by the Astronomical League as any telescope or device that aids the user in pointing the telescope to locate an object.
 This includes computer controlled telescopes, telescopes with setting circles that either electronically or manually indicate the Right Ascension and Declination where the telescope is pointing, and any other device (computer, tablet or phone, etc.) that is used at the telescope to either point the telescope or indicate where the telescope is pointing.
-You are allowed to use star charts, in paper form or electronic, as sources of information to aid you in star-hopping or with similar techniques.
+If an Observing Program does NOT allow the use of Go-To Telescopes, you are allowed to use star charts, in paper form or electronic form, as sources of information to aid you in star-hopping or with similar techniques.
 You may use powered mounts, as long as you meet the other requirements.

 This is an informal measure of how stable the skies are during an observing session.
 Any scale may be used, but a simple standard one is suggested here.